 Sometimes there are no words left to describe it—the precise mood it activated, the context it fit.
 After 88 entries and hours of writer’s block, that’s one thing I’ve learned from this project.
 Most songs I can tease out if I dwell on them deeply, but some simply are, and their being is enough.
 They collide with certain moments to instill a special brand of meaning, one which compels me to testify but offers no script.
 These are the entries that demanded inclusion, that I jotted down on day 1 and spent 3 months postponing.
 Now, as the series is nearing its close, I’m accepting the limits of my wrangling: A faithful reproduction is the best I can do.

 I had a few hours left till my flight from Haneda.
-This is the last appearance of Tokyo, in the series and in memory.
+This is the last appearance of Tokyo, in the series and in my memory.
 It was fall of 2018; I have yet to go back.
 (Given the present state of international travel, it’s hard to say when I’ll ever return, and that thought carries real sadness, first world problem or no.) I was killing time in Harajuku, doing some last-minute shopping.
 Gone were the days of souvenirs and trinkets, of fine wooden chopstick sets “for special occasions.”
 I didn’t want special, I wanted transportive, and that’s far easier with an item you’re likely to use.
 A shirt for Joanna, some navy blue Oxfords, the fuzzy grey cardigan I still wear once a week.
-No evidence of its origin, save some kanji on the laundry tag—all the better, when you really have to work for the story.
+No evidence of its origin, save some kanji on the laundry tag.
+Some stories ring truer when they make you work to find them.